Our speech pathologists (also known as speech therapists) promote functional communication skills for everyday activities and routines.

 Very young children or school age children with vision impairment often require support with learning concepts and language, as much of communication is aided by vision (for example, pointing at an aeroplane or bird in the sky).

-Our speech pathologists are skilled in ensuring communication systems such as boards or devices meet the individual’s accessibility needs.
+Our speech pathologists are skilled in ensuring communication systems such as boards or devices and aids meet the individual’s accessibility needs.
 This may be through increased colour contrast, enlarged images, or reduced visual complexity.

 We provide information and resources to support the needs of the client, whether that be yourself, a loved one, or child.

-Our It Takes Two To Talk parent workshop runs weekly on Wednesday mornings during Term 2.
+Our It Takes Two To Talk parent workshop runs weekly on Wednesday mornings.
 This program aims to teach you, step-by-step, how to become your child’s most important communication teacher.